vzool/docs/install.md

 ## Configure

-Now that you have Directus on your server, navigate to the App at: `/admin` to finish setup.
-Just click "Install" and follow the prompts to complete configuration.
+1. Set your document root to the `/public` directory
+2. Navigate your browser to the App at `/admin`
+3. Follow the prompts to complete configuration (see steps below)

 Field          | Description
 :------------- | :-----------